rana-badawy/Gen-AI_LangChain_Query_SQL_DB/README.md

 2. **Add your Credentials**

-   - Modify the `GOOGLE_API_KEY` in the `docker-compose.yml` file to include your key on Google Palm.
+   - Modify the `GOOGLE_API_KEY` in the `docker-compose.yml` file to include your key on Google PaLM.
-   - Add .env file to include your GOOGLE_API_KEY and Database username and password.
+   - Add .env file to include your Google API key and Database username and password.

 3. **Build and run the Docker container**